Hide & Seek Festival 2026

 - Assuming day tickets exist.
 They don’t — plan the full weekend.

 - Not agreeing a meet point.
-Groups drift.
-Pick a simple landmark plan.
+Groups drift, especially late on.

 - Not checking re-entry rules.
 Non-campers get one entry per day.